nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-01-12-am-i-a-stoner-hippy/index.md

 resourceType: blog
 slug: am-i-a-stoner-hippy
 aliases:
   - /blog/am-i-a-stoner-hippy
 tags:
   - dyslexia
 categories:
   - me
-coverImage: nakedalm-logo-128-link-3-3.png
+preview: nakedalm-logo-128-link-3-3.png
 ---

 In my email signature, and in the title of my blog, I have the phrase “multi-dimensional free thinker”, and I was recently pulled up for it…